1) Fun is accomplishing something you didn’t know you could do.

 3) Don’t let perfection become the enemy of good.

-That is to say, in spite of the importance of solid technique, don’t feel like you have to be a perfect rower before you can go hard!
+All that being said, don’t feel like you have to be a perfect rower before you can go hard.

 Technique and strength are journeys that should go hand in hand.
 Neither will happen overnight; both will require daily effort.